Example workflow with tidypopgen

 #> attr(,"class")

-Similarly to before, we can then autoplot any of these matrices by selecting from the q_matrix_list:
+And, again, we can then autoplot any matrix by selecting from the q_matrix_list object:

 Barplot of individuals coloured by predicted ancestry proportion (Q) from each of K ancestral sources